Matrix Product Belief Propagation for reweighted stochastic dynamics over graphs: Results

 \section{Results}

-In this section we illustrate the effectiveness of MPBP applied to epidemic problems and Glauber dynamics.
+In this section we illustrate the effectiveness of MPBP applied to dynamics of epidemic spreading and of the kinetic Ising model.
 We first focus on free dynamics, showing results that are at least comparable with the existing methods, often more accurate.
-Then we move to reweighted processes, where our method really represents an innovation.
+Then we move to reweighted processes, where our approach really represents an innovation.